1 / 11

 Care Guide

-Deadhead spent flower heads by cutting back to a lateral bud or leaf to extend the blooming season.
-Leave some cones standing through fall and winter for bird interest and seed; goldfinches and other finches visit seed cones regularly.
+Deadhead spent flower heads by cutting back to a lateral bud or leaf to prolong the blooming period.
+Leave a portion of cones standing through fall and winter — goldfinches and other seed-eating birds visit persistent seed cones into midwinter.
 Cut all stems to ground level in late fall or early spring.
-Divide in early spring every 3–4 years by lifting and separating crowns.Pruning Schedule
+Divide in early spring every 3–4 years by lifting the clump and separating the crowns.Pruning Schedule

 J